-Figure 2-1: iVAM1-12G Front Panel
+Figure 2-1: iAM1-12G Front Panel

 - 1. Audio Level Meters: Two 2.4" LCD screens allow monitoring of audio with high resolution bar graph meters of up to 16 channels. - 2.
-Video: A third 2.4" LCD screen allows monitoring of Video.
-Optionally, this screen can be set to monitor Loudness. - 3.
+Loudness: A third 2.4" LCD screen allows monitoring of Loudness of selected channels. - 3.
 Speakers: Local near field audio monitoring is achieved through the use of class D amplifiers.
 There are two (left/right) speakers.
 The speaker response may be adjusted with tone controls in the Speaker Options menu.
 Refer to the Menu / Option Touchscreen section of Chapter 2.

-Headphone Jack: A 1/4" jack for an optional headphone is provided on the front panel.
+4. Headphone Jack: A 1/4" jack for an optional headphone is provided on the front panel.
 Speaker audio will be muted when headphones are plugged in.
 If the Output Routing option is installed, speaker audio may optionally be set to not mute, using the Wohler Web GUI.
 Refer to the Output Options section of Chapter 4.
-If the speaker audio is set to mute with headphone insertion, and a headphone is plugged into the Headphone Jack, the following icon will appear at the top of the of the Audio Meter Display screen, as follows:
+If the speaker audio is set to mute with headphone insertion, and a headphone is plugged into the Headphone Jack, the following icon will appear at the top of the

-Audio Meter Display: 🎙 🖉
+Audio Meter Display: 🎙 🖡

-5. Volume: This controls the speakers, the headphone, the analog outputs, and the HDMI audio output.
-As the Volume control is turned, a graphic appears at the top the top the Audio Meter Display: This icon also displays whenever the Volume control is turned all the way counterclockwise.
+5. Volume: This controls the speakers, the headphone, and the analog outputs.
+As the Volume control is turned, a graphic appears at the top of the Audio Meter the top the Audio Meter Display: This icon also displays whenever the Volume control is turned all the way counterclockwise.